-- For child welfare programs, it's a time to focus on how to better support and recognize your workforce.
+- For child welfare leaders, it’s a time to focus on how to better support and recognize your workforce.

-- For social work students, it's an opportunity to learn more about child welfare practice.
+- For social work students, it’s an opportunity to learn about child welfare practice.

-- For social work programs and faculty, it's an opportunity to promote specialized child welfare courses you offer.
+- For social work programs and faculty, it’s an opportunity to refresh child welfare curriculum with the latest resources.

 As part of Child Welfare Worker Appreciation Week, September 12-16, 2022, NCWWI and the Children’s Bureau are hosting a one-hour virtual recognition event on Tuesday, September 13 at 3:00 pm EDT.
 This event is about taking time to reflect, connect, and recharge.
 You do so much for others, so we hope you’ll join in and encourage those around you to do the same!